Pwarren61222/osticket-prereqs/README.md

 <img src="https://imgur.com/WacitiC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this step, we downloaded and instlled MySQL sever instance configuration.
+In this step, we downloaded and instlled MySQL Sever Instance Configuration.
 Which is intalling a database on the computer which will be used by Os-Ticket for database purposes.
 </p>
 <br />